silverstripe/developer-docs/en/00_Getting_Started/02_Composer.md

 This will get all the code that you need.
 As long as your web server and database are up and running, you can now visit the site in your web browser and the installation process will be completed.

-You can also specify a constraint to download explicit versions or set boundary conditions for what versions composer is allowed to install.
+You can also specify a constraint to download explicit versions or set boundary conditions for what versions Composer is allowed to install.
 For example, this will download the latest patch of the `4.13` release:

 ```bash
 composer create-project silverstripe/installer ./my-project ^4.13
 ```

-Learn more about composer constraints in [the official composer documentation](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints)
+Learn more about Composer constraints in [the official composer documentation](https://getcomposer.org/doc/articles/versions.md#writing-version-constraints)

 When `create-project` is used with a release version like above, it will try to get the code from archives instead of creating git repositories.
 If you're planning to contribute to Silverstripe CMS,